7 Key Email Marketing Trends (2021-2024)

 But email marketers are using targeted newsletters as a way to keep in touch with customers.

-A Disqus online survey asking why people subscribe to newsletters.
+Results from a Disqus survey asking why people subscribe to newsletters.

 In return, Mailchimp and other email service providers (ESPs) accelerate the growth of the companies behind the integrations.